ShufflerBardOnTheEdge/MemPrO/README.md

 -bd, --build_system : This should be a number that indicates how many of the final configurations should be build using Insane4MemPrO.
 This will currently only work if your input file is coarse grain.

--bd_args, --build_arguments: These are the arguments to pass to Insane4MemPrO.
+-bd_args, --build_arguments : These are the arguments to pass to Insane4MemPrO.
 This mostly includes lipid composition, solvent type etc.

+-res, --additional_residues : A comma seperated list of additional residues present in the input file (eg POPE,POPG)

+-res_itp, --additional_residues_itp_file : An itp file containing descriptions of each additional residue added.

+-res_cg, --residue_cg_file : A folder containing files called RES.pdb where RES is the name of each additional residue added.
+RES.pdb should contain coarse graining information, example can be found on the GitHub repo for [CG2AT](https://github.com/owenvickery/cg2at/tree/master/database/fragments/martini_3-0_slipids/non_protein).
+This is only required for atomistic inputs with additional residues.

 ## Examples